 The following terms are relevant to your usage of Iterable:

-This is just another name for a standard marketing campaign that goes out periodically to a list.
+This is another name for a standard marketing campaign that goes out periodically to a list.
 Think of the many weekly email newsletters you get in your inbox.
-Read the Blast Campaign Overview.
+Read Creating Blast Campaigns.

-Message channels are a way to manage unsubscribes for your different email types within Iterable.
+Message channels are a way to manage unsubscribes for your different email types in Iterable.
 Read the Channels and Message Types guide.

 Iterable supports JSON, RSS, and XML data feeds in order to customize/personalize the content you send out in your messages.
 An example e-commerce use case is to have a data feed of your on-sale items that gets automatically included into a template at send-time each morning.

 As opposed to a static list, a dynamic list is constantly updated by our system to include any subscribers that fit the criteria/segment that you specified when you first created the list.
 Read the Static and Dynamic Lists Overview.

 Events are actions that your users took, either relating to an email/push notification (e.g., opened an email), or on your site or mobile app (e.g., made a purchase).
 When an event is generated, it is thereafter associated with a user and can be used in segmentations and A/B tests.
 Read the Events Overview.

 Experiments, or A/B tests, allow you to test different aspects of an email or a campaign.
 We'll run the tests for you and can even pick out a winner automatically.
 Read the A/B Experiments Overview.

 Iterable can integrate with different systems in ways that will make your marketing more powerful and easy.
 We have integrations for Magento, Segment and Mixpanel, and can also integrate with almost any other system via our extensive APIs and webhook support.
 Read the Integrations guides.